ilyakashtelyan/pmc-docs/docs/source/comp.rst

 -------------------------------
 **Role:** `System <roles.html#system>`__

-| This is, once again, an automated task.
-After the authors complete the
-  proof review task, JPS will check the status of the Awaiting license to publish task.
+This is, once again, an automated task.
+After the authors complete the proof review task, JPS will check the status of the Awaiting license to publish task.
 If the task is not complete, the system will continue checking and reminding the authors about the outstanding license/author agreement.

 .. warning:: The workflow will not proceed to the next task until the `Awaiting license to publish <license.html>`__ task is completed.

-| Once the Awaiting license to publish task is completed (or immediately,
-  if it was completed at an earlier point), JPS will process and package the author proof response and then upload it to the FTP.
+Once the Awaiting license to publish task is completed (or immediately, if it was completed at an earlier point), JPS will process and package the author proof response and then upload it to the FTP.
 When upload is finished, JPS will notify the vendor and open the `ePub in OJS <epub.html>`__ task.
 At this point, the Composition process is finished.

-| The response files will be in the following directory:
+The response files will be in the following directory:

  - /home/JPS/From_JPS

-| The files will be packaged in a ZIP archive and named as follows:
+The files will be packaged in a ZIP archive and named as follows:

  - OT_[MS#]_proofrev.zip

-| Inside the package, there will be a readme file containing the response text entered by the author, along with any other files that they chose to include with
-  their proof revisions.
+nside the package, there will be a readme file containing the response text entered by the author, along with any other files that they chose to include with their proof revisions.
 Here’s a typical proof response package:
 | |image2|